 The promising or giving of a financial or other advantage where it induces or rewards a person to perform a function or activity is prohibited by the Bribery Act 2010.
 Shaftesbury promotes the ethical conduct of business and requires all employees to report any instance where bribes are offered or requested.

-We are planning for all our internal staff to receive specific training on slavery and human trafficking, and in particular we will flag the particular risks our supply chain is faced with.
+All our employees receive compliance training which includes specific reference to slavery and human trafficking, and in particular the risks our supply chain is faced with.

 WITHIN OUR SUPPLY CHAIN

-Our supply chain is fairly extensive as we have many outsourced service providers working on our behalf including direct suppliers such as legal advisors and property managers as well as indirect suppliers which includes for example cleaning, security and suppliers of materials and labour in refurbishment projects.
-All of the above policies are appended to our Sustainability Policy, which is provided annually to each key business within our supply chain, to encourage them to adopt and enforce similar policies in their own business.
+Our supply chain is extensive as we have many outsourced service providers working on our behalf including direct suppliers such as legal advisors and property managers as well as indirect suppliers which includes for example cleaning, security and suppliers of materials and labour in refurbishment projects.
+All of the policies, referred to above, are appended to our Sustainability Policy, which is provided annually to each key business within our supply chain, to encourage them to adopt and enforce similar policies in their own business.

-Advisers, project managers and contractors must adhere to the labour standards required by Shaftesbury which include promoting the implementation of payment of the London living wage, as a minimum for London based employees, and ensuring that all suppliers and contractors comply with the payment of the minimum wage to their employees and never using forced, compulsory or child labour.
+Advisers, property managers, project managers and contractors must adhere to the labour standards required by us which include requiring the implementation of payment of the London living wage, as a minimum for London based employees, and ensuring that all suppliers and contractors never use forced, compulsory or child labour.

 This statement is in compliance with section 54 MSA and relates to Shaftesbury PLC and all its subsidiaries.
-It is made in respect of its financial year ended 30 September 2016 and will be reviewed and updated in 12 months to outline our progress, achievements and new targets for the year ending 30 September 2018.
+It is made in respect of its financial year ended 30 September 2017 and will be reviewed and updated to outline our progress, achievements and new targets for the year ending 30 September 2018.